Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 The material used to shade the geometry.

-See [material](docs/1.6/material.cmn.md) for more details regarding Integrated Mesh and 3D object scene layer.
+For more details regarding Integrated Mesh and 3D object scene layer, see [material](../docs/1.6/material.cmn.md).

 ### Class Outline